Sparye/206A3/Wiki/Database-Sanitation.md

 This was later implemented as a function called toVarSet(), which took a database line as input and returned an array containing the question, answer prefix, and answer.

+### Checking correctness
+The user's attempt is then compared with the array using isCorrect(), which:

+- Splits the answer string along "/"
+- Makes an array of all acceptable answers
+- Will accept all acceptable answers with or without the answer prefix
+- If used, the prefix is checked for correctness
+- Is case-insensitive

+If the answer is correct, this function returns true.